samrathreddy/CrackYourInternship/README.md

 # 45 Days DSA Practice Journey challenge (#CrackYourInternship) 🚀

+### Overview

+Welcome to my Arsh Goyal's Crack Your Placement Challenge for next 45 days practice journey!
+I'm dedicating 45 days to mastering Data Structures and Algorithms, aiming to enhance my skills for internships and placements.
+Each day, I tackle a set of problems.
+Follow along for updates and insights into my progress!

+---

 ## Day 01 of 45 Complete (8 of 287)!

 ### Covered Topic: Arrays